bastihilger/nova-tiptap/Readme.md

 ![the tiptap editor with all the buttons](readme-images/tiptap-stripe-02.png)

+## Roadmap

+* Add the option to upload or choose images and add them to to the content.
+* Easy option to style the text inside the editor.

 ## Licence

 The MIT License (MIT).
 Please see [License File](LICENCE) for more information.